Women are most fertile in their 20s, with fertility declining over time. Each month, a healthy woman’s chance of pregnancy is:

 - If implantation happens, the body produces human chorionic gonadotropin, or hCG, which tells the body it’s pregnant

-- If fertilization does not happen, a period will start
+- If fertilization does not happen, a period will occur as usual

 5 facts about the male reproductive system